D\'{e}vissage for Waldhausen K-theory: Multiple Type D evissage

-Note that the bottom row defines a homotopy fiber sequence.
-An application of the Additivity Theorem (Theorem \ref{addit-thm-2}) shows that the map $K(\sigma) \colon K(\sgl_n \C_{\A}) \to K(\sgl_{n+1} \C_{\A})$ agrees with the stabilization map $K(\widehat{i}_{n, \A})$ up to sign -- this uses the definition of the suspension functor in $\sgl_{\infty} \C_{\A}$, see Lemma \ref{additional-props}.
-We consider the map from the top row in the diagram to the respective sequence of maps for $n = \infty$:
+We claim that the top row in the last diagram also defines a homotopy fiber sequence.
+To see this, consider the canonical map from the top row of the diagram to the respective sequence of maps for $n = \infty$:

-where $\Sigma$ here denotes the exact functor which defines the suspension functor on $\sgl_{\infty} \C_{\A}$ -- this restricts to the functor $\sigma$ defined above.
-The previous remarks imply that the right vertical map is a homotopy equivalence as indicated in the diagram.
-The top row is a homotopy fiber sequence (of infinite loop spaces) by Proposition \ref{fiber seq}.
-In addition, it can be verified that the left square is a homotopy pullback using the identifications in Diagram \ref{diagram-2} to determine its horizontal (co)fibers.
-As a consequence, the bottom row of the last diagram is also a homotopy fiber sequence.
-Returning now to the previous diagram above, it follows that the right vertical map,
+Here the functor $\Sigma$ denotes the exact functor which defines the suspension functor on $\sgl_{\infty} \C_{\A}$ and restricts to the functor $\sigma$ as defined above (cf. the proof of Lemma \ref{additional-props}).
+The previous observations about $K(\sigma)$ show that the right vertical map is a homotopy equivalence (as indicated in the diagram).
+The bottom row is a homotopy fiber sequence (of infinite loop spaces) by Proposition \ref{fiber seq}.
+In addition, it can be verified that the left square is a homotopy pullback using the identifications in Diagram \eqref{diagram-2} to determine and identify the horizontal (co)fibers.
+As a consequence, the top row of the diagram is also a homotopy fiber sequence.